Bruce Langhorne: Early life

 Langhorne was born in Tallahassee, Florida, where his father taught at the Florida Agriculture and Mechanical College for Negroes.
-From the age of four, he lived with his mother in Spanish Harlem, in New York City.
-He learned violin, but lost most of three fingers of his right hand as a child when lighting a homemade rocket.
-He was expelled from Horace Mann Prep School, and later claimed that as a teenager he was involved in a stabbing, following which he lived for two years in Mexico.
+From the age of four, he lived with his mother at 555 Edgecombe Avenue, in New York City.
+555 or the 'nickel' as it was called was a premier Sugar Hill residence of Black notables such as Joe Louis, Ted Shearer, Count Basie, Lena Horne, Teddy Wilson, Paul Robeson and Charles Alston.
+Bruce studied violin, but lost most of three fingers of his right hand when lighting a homemade rocket.
+He was then taught a few basic chords by his friend George Nelson Preston (now the contemporary artist).
+Within less than a week Langhorne had mastered several guitar techniques.
+When they were eighteen years of age, Preston persuaded him to become a summer camp councilor at the leftist Camp Woodland in Phoenicia, New york where folk music was a specialty.
+It was there that Langhorne met Pete Seeger and Babatunde Olatunji.
+Bruce was expelled from Horace Mann Prep School, and later claimed that as a teenager he was involved in a stabbing, following which he lived for two years in Mexico.
 He started playing guitar at the age of 17, and the loss of his fingers contributed to his distinctive playing style.

 Early career in Greenwich Village

-He began accompanying folk singer Brother John Sellers at clubs in Greenwich Village, soon starting to work with other musicians.
+He began accompanying folk singer Brother John Sellers at clubs in Greenwich Village and soon started working with other musicians.
 Langhorne worked with many of the major performers in the folk revival of the 1950s and 1960s, including The Clancy Brothers & Tommy Makem, Joan Baez, Richie Havens, Carolyn Hester, Judy Collins, Peter LaFarge, Gordon Lightfoot, Hugh Masekela, Odetta, Babatunde Olatunji, Peter, Paul and Mary, Richard and Mimi Fariña, Tom Rush, Steve Gillette, and Buffy Sainte-Marie.
-He first recorded in 1961, with Carolyn Hester, which is when he met Bob Dylan.
+He first recorded in 1961 with Carolyn Hester which is when he met Bob Dylan.
 He later said of Dylan: "I thought he was a terrible singer and a complete fake, and I thought he didn't play harmonica that well....
 I didn't really start to appreciate Bobby as something unique until he started writing."
-In 1963 he accompanied Dylan on The Freewheelin' Bob Dylan, and in 1965 was one of several guitarists on the album Bringing It All Back Home.
+In 1963, he accompanied Dylan on The Freewheelin' Bob Dylan, and in 1965 was one of several guitarists on the album Bringing It All Back Home.